Minnie Mouse: Kingdom Hearts series

 Minnie appears in the Kingdom Hearts game series as the queen of Disney Castle, with Mickey serving as the king and her husband.
 She, at the suggestion of a letter left by the missing King, sends Donald Duck and Goofy on their mission to find Mickey and the Keyblade Master, Sora.
-During Kingdom Hearts II, when Pete's tampering of the past causes the Heartless to appear in Disney Castle, Minnie is forced to fall back to the library until Sora and company arrive.
-While Donald and Goofy head out to get the other residents to safety, Sora serves as the Queen's bodyguard to get her to the Cornerstone of Light.
+During Kingdom Hearts II, when Pete's tampering of the past causes the Heartless to appear in Disney Castle, Minnie is forced to fall back to the library up until Sora and company arrive.
+While Donald and Goofy head out to get the other residents to safety, Sora protects Minnie so that she can get to the Cornerstone of Light.
 During this time, Minnie shows powers as a sorceress of white magic, casting a holy light on the Heartless that attack.
-In the prequel Kingdom Hearts Birth by Sleep, she oversees the annually held Dream Festival in Disney Town, where Pete causes mischief until she banishes him to another dimension as punishment.
-She appears in Kingdom Hearts 3D: Dream Drop Distance in a role mirroring that in the film Mickey, Donald, Goofy: The Three Musketeers, where she is referred to as Princess Minnie and rules a world called the Country of the Musketeers.
-By this, it is inferred that she, not Mickey, is the rightful ruler of Disney Castle, which is why he leaves her in charge.
+In the prequel Kingdom Hearts Birth by Sleep, she oversees the annual Dream Festival in Disney Town, where Pete causes mischief until she banishes him to another dimension.
+Minnie appears in Kingdom Hearts 3D: Dream Drop Distance as the ruler of the Country of the Musketeers, a world based on the film Mickey, Donald, Goofy: The Three Musketeers.
 She makes a brief appearance in Kingdom Hearts III, welcoming Mickey, Donald and Goofy back to Disney Castle.

 Mickey, Donald, Goofy: The Three Musketeers

 In the 2004 direct-to-video film Mickey, Donald, Goofy: The Three Musketeers, Minnie plays the role of the princess of France, who continually daydreams about her true love, Mickey.
-She is also the only monarch getting in the way of the plans of Pete, who cannot take over the kingdom if he cannot get rid of her.
+She is also the only monarch getting in the way of the plans of Pete, who can not take over the kingdom if he can not get rid of her.
 For this particular film, Minnie is drawn with hair bangs, which do not appear in any later cartoons.